Clarifai/old-docs/inputs.md

 ## Inputs

 The API is built around a simple idea.
 You send inputs (images) to the service and it returns predictions.
-In addition to receiving predictions on inputs, you can also 'save' inputs and their predictions to later search against.
-You can also 'save' inputs with concepts to later train your own model.
+In addition to receiving predictions on inputs, you can also index inputs and their predictions to later search against.
+You can also index inputs with concepts to later train your own model.

 ### Add Inputs